hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/179_thoughts_on_the_gita.md

 Now to the third point, bearing on the subject of the Kurukshetra War, no special evidence in support of it can be adduced.
-But there is no doubt that there was a war fought between the Kurus and the Panchâlas.
+But there is no doubt that there was a war fought between the Kurus and the Panchālas.
-Another thing: how could there be so much discussion about Jnâna, Bhakti, and Yoga on the battle-field, where the huge army stood in battle array ready to fight, just waiting for the last signal?
+Another thing: how could there be so much discussion about Jnāna, Bhakti, and Yoga on the battle-field, where the huge army stood in battle array ready to fight, just waiting for the last signal?
 And was any shorthand writer present there to note down every word spoken